What is the Medill-Northwestern Journalism Institute?

 Can I apply if I’m not a U.S. citizen?

 The program welcomes journalism students from around the world.
 The 2023 program had 10 students from abroad.

 Can I apply if I’m not involved in newspaper?

 Any student with experience in journalism and journalistic writing should consider applying.
 Cherubs have backgrounds in digital journalism, newspaper, television, audio and/or yearbook.

 What skills can I expect to gain?

 Students will focus on reporting, writing and editing for print, broadcast and online media.
 In addition, students will study video, audio and photojournalism as well as digital storytelling.
-They also will be given the opportunity to learn coding.
 The training they will receive in writing clearly, concisely and accurately will serve them for years to come, no matter what their college major or chosen career.
-Students do not earn college credit but they will receive extensive and thorough evaluation of their work.
+Students do not earn college credit, but they will receive extensive and thorough evaluation of their work.

 What kinds of articles will I write?